elasticio/elasticio.github.io/_guides/managing-oauth-clients.md

 To acquire these permissions, please contact support.

-To define OAuth client for a component, first specify `"useOAuthClient": true` in the _component.json_ file.
+To define OAuth client for a component, be sure to specify `"useOAuthClient": true` in the _component.json_ file (see example below).
 For compatibility reasons, we should also create a link between the new implementation and environment variables if they were present.

 **EXAMPLE:**